Analysis | Tom Cotton and Chip Roy inject some logic into the GOP’s alogical electoral college gambit

 All of this is correct.
 The law does allow members of Congress to object to a state’s chosen electors for any reason, but the selection of those electors is up to the states.
 What’s more, the courts have ruled repeatedly on the legitimacy of the claims of widespread voter fraud and irregularities, ruling against the Trump team almost without fail and rendering Wednesday’s challenge of the results something amounting to an extrajudicial attempt to overturn an election.

 Cotton’s statement then turns to the politics.
 Not only would this be unconstitutional, he argues, but it was also simply a bad idea.
-Cotton notes that the effort is doomed to fail — which it is given the GOP’s slim Senate majority and the fact that Democrats control the House — and argued that it would set a horrible precedent that could come back to bite the GOP.
+Cotton notes that the effort is doomed to fail — which it is given the GOP’s slim Senate majority and Democrats controlling the House — and argued that it would set a horrible precedent that could come back to bite the GOP.

 I’ll post this section at-length: